Over 90 percent of U.S. companies use social media for marketing purposes. However, only a few have implemented a sound social media policy.

 Personal Account Guidelines

-How your employees act will reflect on your company image, so provide guidelines on how they should properly conduct themselves online.
+How your employees act will reflect on your company image, so provide guidelines in your social media policy on how they should properly conduct themselves online.
 Remind them to think before they post, to get their facts straight before they say anything (especially if it’s work-related), to credit sources (if they ever post or share information), and to be aware of the federal and state laws.

 What Your Business Considers Confidential